7 Essential Cuban Sauces: Recipes, Buying Guide & Expert Usage Tips

 Mojo Criollo

-Arguably the most famous of them all, Mojo Criollo is the soul of Cuban flavor.
-Made with sour orange juice, garlic, onion, oregano, and sometimes cumin, it’s used as both a marinade and a condiment.
+Arguably the most famous Cuban sauce, Mojo Criollo is the soul of Cuban flavor.
+Made with sour orange juice, garlic, onion, oregano, and cumin, it's used as both a marinade and condiment.
+Historical records from the University of Miami's Cuban Heritage Collection show its evolution from 16th-century Spanish mojo verde to its modern Cuban form, adapting to Caribbean ingredients after citrus cultivation began in Havana around 1760.

 • Flavor Profile: Tangy, garlicky, slightly sweet, earthy